-Tampere sits on two large lakes and it has an old-world charm to it.
-The ancient architecture has been touched up and preserved as many of the historic charms have now been revitalized into modern day museums, galleries, restaurants and shops.
-With lots of arts festivals, Tampere is the perfect place to peruse and relax.
+Tampere sits on two large lakes, and it has an old-world charm to it.
+The ancient architecture has been touched up and preserved as many of the historic charms have now been revitalized into modern-day museums, galleries, restaurants, and shops.
+With lots of art festivals, Tampere is the perfect place to peruse and relax.

-Porvoo is Finland’s second oldest town, which has been preserved and revamped.
-The cobblestone streets date back to the Medieval days, but these colorful wooden houses haven’t lost their charm.
+Porvoo is Finland’s second-oldest town, which has been preserved and revamped.
+The cobblestone streets date back to the Medieval days, and these colorful wooden houses haven’t lost their charm.
 They line the small streets and provide plenty of entertainment as you can check out the local restaurants and shops.
 The town center has also been preserved and is a highlight of Porvoo.